K-Dense-AI/claude-skills-mcp/README.md

 uvx claude-skills-mcp
 ```

-This automatically loads skills from the [K-Dense-AI Scientific Skills](https://github.com/K-Dense-AI/claude-scientific-skills) repository.
+This automatically loads skills from the [K-Dense AI Scientific Skills](https://github.com/K-Dense-AI/claude-scientific-skills) repository - a curated collection of 70+ scientific skills for bioinformatics, cheminformatics, and scientific analysis.

 ### With Custom Configuration